asifrepo/SpecflowFrameworkNunitBase/README.md

 #Test Coverage

 1. Tests are granular to explain what’s going on, in order to add/remove steps.
-For more BA centric Acceptance criteria steps can be encapsulated using Specflow features.
+For more high level BA/PO centric Acceptance criteria steps can be encapsulated using Specflow features.

 2. Example used to get maximum possible coverage out of 3 scenarios.
 View model is dynamic based on the inputs in your supplier, Your Energy page.
 Identified SelectCurrentEnergySupplier.feature  are (marked as ignored) however I’ve reused the steps as my background  for other test

 ![Image of Yaktocat](https://github.com/ronocode/SpecflowFrameworkNunitBase/blob/master/Select%20Current%20Energy%20Supplier.png)